strimzi/strimzi-canary/README.md

 * `TLS_CLIENT_CERT`: TLS client certificate, in PEM format, to use for enabling TLS client authentication against the Kafka cluster.
 Default empty.
 * `TLS_CLIENT_KEY`: TLS client private key, in PEM format, to use for enabling TLS client authentication against the Kafka cluster.
 Default empty.
 * `TLS_INSECURE_SKIP_VERIFY`:  if the underneath Sarama client has to verify the server's certificate chain and host name.
 Default `false`.
 * `SASL_MECHANISM`: mechanism to use for SASL authentication against the Kafka cluster.
+Supported is `PLAIN`.
 Default empty.
-* `SASL_USER`: username for SASL authentication against the Kafka cluster when PLAIN or SCRAM-SHA are used.
+* `SASL_USER`: username for SASL authentication against the Kafka cluster when PLAIN is used.
 Default empty.
-* `SASL_PASSWORD`: password for SASL authentication against the Kafka cluster when PLAIN or SCRAM-SHA are used.
+* `SASL_PASSWORD`: password for SASL authentication against the Kafka cluster when PLAIN is used.
 Default empty.
 * `CONNECTION_CHECK_INTERVAL_MS`: it defines how often the tool has to check the connection with brokers (in ms).
 Default `120000`.
 * `CONNECTION_CHECK_LATENCY_BUCKETS`: buckets of the histogram related to the broker's connection latency metric (in ms).
 Default `100,200,400,800,1600`.
 * `STATUS_CHECK_INTERVAL_MS`: it defines how often (in ms) the tool updates internal status information (i.e. percentage of consumed messages) to expose outside on the corresponding HTTP endpoint.
 Default `30000`.